 Young Mary was given a somewhat radical education by her free-thinking father.
 When she was just seventeen, she became acquainted with the poet Percy Bysse Shelley – a friend and “political disciple” of William Godwin.
 Percy was twenty-two.

 Percy and Mary fell deeply in love.
 The only problem was, Percy was already married.
 His wife was a woman named Harriet Westbrook – with whom he had eloped when she was just sixteen and he nineteen – much to the dismay of Percy’s aristocratic family.
 They subsequently cut him off from his inheritance, although Percy loved to flaunt his wealthy roots and often claimed that large sums of money would eventually be his.
-Percy and Harriet had one child, and to make matters worse, Harriet was pregnant!
+Percy and Harriet had one child, and to make matters worse, Harriet was once again pregnant.

 Cemetery Trysts and Love Triangles